a-maystorov/ideally/README.md

 ## Webite preview: https://ideally-project-management.web.app/login

-> :warning: **NOTE**: The website was build only for larger screens due to time constraints.
+> :warning: **NOTE**: The website is currently not responsive for tablets and phones.